yurnov/slovo-varta/README.md

 ### **Come Back Alive Foundation** (Повернись живим)
 **[🔗 Donate Here](https://savelife.in.ua/en/donate-en)**

-Come Back Alive is a charitable foundation that comprehensively equips the Defence Forces of Ukraine with:
+Come Back Alive is a charitable foundation that has been comprehensively supporting the Defence Forces of Ukraine since 2014.
+They have supplied:

-- 🚁 Drones and UAV systems
-- 🎯 Tactical gear and communication systems
+**🎯 Equipment & Systems:**
+- **43,000+ FPV drones** for reconnaissance and combat operations
+- **12,000+ thermal imaging optics units** for enhanced battlefield awareness
+- **5,000+ infantry weapons** (mortars, grenade launchers, machine guns)
+- **Bayraktar TB2 strike UAV complex** for strategic operations
+- **Mobile F-16 service systems** for faster and safer fighter jet maintenance
-- 📡 Electronic warfare equipment
+- 📡 Electronic warfare equipment and communication systems

-- 🎓 Educational programs for the military
-- and much more
+**🎓 Military Education:**
+- Trained **11,000+ highly qualified specialists**: sappers, snipers, UAV operators, infantry weapons specialists
+- Deployed **tactical medicine training complexes** throughout the Armed Forces
+- Support for **classified missions** (details to be shared after victory)

+All contributions and impact are transparently tracked in [their detailed reporting](https://savelife.in.ua/en/reporting-en/).

 **Every donation helps protect Ukraine and save lives.** 🇺🇦